support Need help?call1300 804 855mailinfo@ncaust.com.au

 If you submit an application for a Nationally Coordinated Criminal History Check, you:

-1. Acknowledge that you have read the ACIC General Information Guide (see Appendix below) and understand that information will be disclosed in accordance with applicable legislation and information release policies, including spent convictions legislation across all Australian jurisdictions;
+1. Acknowledge that you have read the ACIC General Information (see Appendix below) and understand that information will be disclosed in accordance with applicable legislation and information release policies, including spent convictions legislation across all Australian jurisdictions;

 2. Acknowledge that any information you provide relates specifically to the purpose identified in the Check Type, Check Purpose, and Check Role/Organisation sections of your application;